Robust Standard Errors and OLS Standard Errors

 Robust Standard Errors are also known as White’s Heteroscedasticity Consistent Standard Errors.
 The Robust Standard Errors incorporate non-constant variance into the formula of standard errors.
 As a result, the assumption of constant variance is dropped from the standard errors and we can account for heteroscedasticity.

-To adapt to heteroscedasticity, the matrix “theta” in the standard error formula is replaced by a new matrix.
+To adapt to heteroscedasticity, the matrix “theta” in the standard error formula is then replaced by a new matrix.
 Let us take a look at different ways to account for heteroscedasticity:

 HC1 Robust Standard Errors